Discover all the tax services we offer

 Read our client testimonials to get a feel for the Greenback experience straight from the expats we’ve worked with.

 We’re featured in many reliable news sources thanks to our reputation as experts on US taxes abroad.

 Whatever your expat tax needs, wheverver in the world, we’d love to hear from you.

 The Foreign Housing Exclusion sometimes referred to as the Foreign Housing Allowance or Foreign Housing Deduction, is a lesser-known money saver that can help limit expats’ tax liability.
 With appropriate preparation and a little foresight, this exclusion can increase the affordability of living overseas.
 And better yet, if you’re planning on using the Foreign Earned Income Exclusion (FEIE) as well, this deduction requires no extra paperwork.
 Learn what expats need to know to save money with the Foreign Housing Exclusion.

 The Foreign Housing Exclusion decreases an expat’s tax liability by allowing certain housing expenses to be deducted from taxable income.
-It was created by the IRS to offset the expenses that go hand-in-hand with living overseas.
+The IRS created it to offset the expenses that go hand-in-hand with living overseas.

 The first step to qualifying for the Foreign Housing Exclusion is by qualifying for the FEIE.
 In order to be eligible for the FEIE, you need to pass either the physical presence test or the bona fide resident test.

 In addition, your housing costs must have been greater than 16% of the FEIE amount for the given tax year in order to use the Foreign Housing Exclusion.